jnccd/graph-draw-project/README.md

 ![OwO thewes missing some something D:](Documentation-Resources/vis_phase2.png "Hey, im a popup :P")

 This phase is a lot simpler than the first one.
-All we do is finding out the roots X position within the grid by stepping through its left children recursively.
+All we do is finding the roots X position within the grid by stepping through its left children recursively.
 We mark the node we are currently visitig again and show the currently accumulated X position in the title.

 ### Phase 3

 ![OwO thewes missing some something D:](Documentation-Resources/vis_phase3.png "Hey, im a popup :P")

-In this phase we step through the graph in Preorder and apply the offsets we calculated earlier.
+In this phase we step through the graph in Preorder and set the nodes X positions based on the offsets we calculated earlier.
 The node we are currently processing is marked again and the order is displayed in the title.